This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Saudi Arabia Ministry of Hajj & Umrah has yet to confirm the number of pilgrims that will be allowed to perform the Hajj next year in 2024.
 The allocation of the Hajj slots is divided into two categories: international pilgrims and local pilgrims.

-Here’s everything you need to know about local hajj 2024 for both Saudi nationals and expatriate residents.
+Here’s everything Wego gathered for you to know about local Hajj 2024 for both Saudi nationals and expatriate residents.

 Is the local Hajj 2024 registration open?

-The registration of Hajj 2024 for Muslims living in Saudi Arabia has yet to open as per the latest announcement by the Ministry of Hajj.
+The registration of Hajj 2024 for Muslims living in Saudi Arabia has opened as per the latest announcement by the Ministry of Hajj.

 Please note that GCC pilgrims are not allowed to register for Hajj as part of domestic pilgrims.
 They will be required to register through the missions of their home countries.